vantage6/vantage6-workshop/episodes/chap3_run_analysis_ui.md

   ![Select a different algorithm](fig/chapter3/select-different-algorithm.png)
 3. Follow the same steps as before to create a task

-You will encouter different input parameters and output for each algorithms.
+You will encouter different input parameters and output for each algorithm.

 :::::::::::::::::::::::::::::::::